SAP/InfraBox/docs/install_gcloud.md

     $ git clone https://github.com/infrabox/infrabox /tmp/infrabox

+## Generate RSA Key
+InfraBox uses a RSA key to sign certain information for security reasons.
+You need to generate a RSA key and keep it at a secure place

+    ssh-keygen -N '' -t rsa -f id_rsa

 ## Configure InfraBox
 InfraBox contains a python script to generate all the neccessary configuration files for you.
 You find it under _deplpy/install.py_.
 To create a very basic configuration use (don't forget to insert your external IP address!):